florent37/Android-OkGraphQl/README.md

 # Query Builder

-Use Fields Builders instead of Strings to create your query dynamically
+Use Fields Builders instead of Strings to create dynamically your queries

 ```
 okGraphql